 Debezium executes nightly builds and deployments into the Sonatype snapshot repository.
 If you want to try latest and fresh or verify a bug fix you are interested in, then use plugins from oss.sonatype.org.
 The installation procedure is the same as for regular releases.

-To use a connector to produce change events for a particular source server/cluster, simply create a configuration file for the MySQL Connector, Postgres Connector, MongoDB Connector, SQL Server Connector, or Oracle Connector and use the Kafka Connect REST API to add that connector configuration to your Kafka Connect cluster.
+To use a connector to produce change events for a particular source server/cluster, simply create a configuration file for the MySQL Connector, Postgres Connector, MongoDB Connector, SQL Server Connector, Oracle Connector or or Cassandra Connector and use the Kafka Connect REST API to add that connector configuration to your Kafka Connect cluster.
 When the connector starts, it will connect to the source and produce events for each inserted, updated, and deleted row or document.

 See the Debezium Connectors documentation for more information.

 Debezium uses (either via Kafka Connect or directly) multiple topics for storing data.
 The topics have to be either created by an administrator or by Kafka itself by enabling auto-creation for topics.
 There are certain limitations and recommendations which apply to topics:

 Replication factor at least 3 for production